 Stocks have entered the 'danger zone'

-This bull market is simultaneously one of the most loved and hated in history.
-Credit it to the fact that stocks have kept going up in the face of several indicators that suggest this can't continue.
+Credit it to the fact that stocks have kept rising in the face of several indicators that suggest this can't continue.
+Stocks have rallied even in the face of what strategist Jeff Saut of Raymond James said is the media's glass-half-empty coverage of President Donald Trump.

 Start the conversation, or Read more at Silicon Alley Insider.